arorasoham9/Nezha/manual.rst

 Using the following API endpoints
 +++++++++++++++++++++++++++++++++

-We provide a number of and everincreasing API endpoints to allow you to incorporate Nezha in your own proprietary software.
+We provide a number of and everincreasing API endpoints to allow you to incorporate Nezha in your own proprietary software or create Custom Resource Definitions.
-NOTE: These endpoints will return a non HTTP Status Code 503-Service Unavailable response if any authentication TOKENS or CERTS are missing
+NOTE: These endpoints will return a HTTP Status Code 503-Service Unavailable response if any authentication TOKENS or CERTS are missing or are incorrect.